presenta-software/doc-presenta-lib/docs/reference/README.md

 <pDemoBlockSvg />

-The reason why of this, instead of using the svg as image (btw, you can do it with the `image` block), is to exploit its DOM with the library `steps` feature.
+The reason why of this, instead of using the svg as image (btw, you can do it with the `image` block), is to exploit its DOM with the built-in library [Steps](steps) feature.

 | Option | Description                                            | Default | Value  |
 | ------ | ------------------------------------------------------ | ------- | ------ |